French 3160 Introduction to Literature

 Office: Elizabeth Hall 430

-Course Description and Objectives.
-This course is designed to help students gain a better understanding of French language, culture and history through literature—both classical and non-traditional Francophone literature.
+Course Description and Objectives: This course is designed to help students gain a better understanding of French language, culture and history through literature—both classical and non-traditional Francophone literature.
 The course materials are divided into six groups based on genre, and then each group starts with less difficult texts and advances to more difficult readings.
 Since there is an understandable gap between the vocabulary of third-year French students and French-speaking authors, this course will concentrate on a close reading of the texts, paying attention to detail, while allowing students to “play and create” with the language.
-The students will also learn how to “write” the text along with the author with pré-lecture, lecture and post-lecture activities.
+The students will also learn how to “write” the text along with the author with pre-lecture, lecture and post-lecture activities.
 The final goal of the course is to help and encourage students to make reading French literature an important lifetime activity.
-It is presumed that students will start the class at a language proficiency level of at least intermediate-low at the start of the class, and will move to the intermediate -mid or intermediate-high range by the end.
-(Proficiency levels are based on the ACTFL Guidelines)
+It is presumed that students will have a language proficiency level of at least intermediate-low at the start of the class, and will move to the intermediate-mid or intermediate-high range by the end.
+Proficiency levels are based on the ACTFL Guidelines.

 In-class activities and participation: 15%